 Home Buying Trends Among Washington Millennials

-In September 2017, the mortgage software company Ellie Mae published new findings from its Ellie Mae Millennial Tracker™.
-Among other things, the report showed that the average time to close a loan for millennial borrowers was 44 days.
-(But this can vary due to a number of factors.)
+According to the Millennial Tracker™ report from mortgage software company Ellie Mae, the average time to close a loan for millennial borrowers was 43 days.
+It should be noted, however, that this can vary due to a number of factors.

 Here are some other millennial home buying trends in Washington and nationwide:

-- FICO credit scores across all loan types rose slightly in July to an average of 724.
-For millennials buying a home, the average FICO score was 748 for a conventional loan, 688 for an FHA, and 742 for the VA program.
+- FICO credit scores across all loan types among millennials is currently an average of 686.
 (Note: These are just averages.
 It’s possible to qualify for a mortgage with a score below this level.)

 Student Loan Debt Less of an Issue?

-According to the Institute of Politics at Harvard University, 42% of millennials report that they or someone in their household has student load debt.
+According to the Institute of Politics at Harvard University, 42% of millennials report that they or someone in their household has student loan debt.

 In some cases, excessive debt can make it harder for a person to buy a home because of mortgage qualification rules.
 But we have seen some easing on this front.